IshantSharma100/Delta-Demo/README.md

 # Delta-Demo
-This is the Demo of Git and Git-hub class.
+This is the Demo of Git & Github class.